jimratliff/GenoMac-shared/README.md

 # GenoMac-shared
-A repository of helper commands for [GenoMac-system](https://github.com/jimratliff/GenoMac-system) and [GenoMac-user](https://github.com/jimratliff/GenoMac-user).
+A repository of helper commands and environment-variable assignments for [GenoMac-system](https://github.com/jimratliff/GenoMac-system) and [GenoMac-user](https://github.com/jimratliff/GenoMac-user).

 This repository is intended to be used as a submodule by [GenoMac-system](https://github.com/jimratliff/GenoMac-system) and [GenoMac-user](https://github.com/jimratliff/GenoMac-user), which act as container repositories.